Who we are

 We are committed to protecting your data and respecting your privacy.

 We aim to be clear when we collect your data and not do anything you wouldn’t reasonably expect with your data.
-We handle and process data in accordance with the General Data Protection Regulation 2018 (“GDPR”), Data Protection Act 2018, and the Privacy and Electronic Communications Regulations 2003.
+We handle and process data in accordance with the UK GDPR, Data Protection Act 2018, and the Privacy and Electronic Communications Regulations 2003 and, where applicable the GDPR.

 Information we may collect

-You give us information when you buy a contact us with an enquiry; use or register on the Website; forward an item to a friend; purchase an item; fill out a survey or other form; request us to provide you with information; enter a competition or prize draw or engage in a promotion; post information to public areas of the Website; book a room or an event; spa treatment or spa day; dining reservation; golf booking; become a golf or spa member; or buy tickets to an organised event at Rockliffe Hall by in person, by phone or email; online via our Website; update preferences on our Website; contact us via email, mobile messaging or when posting on or communicating via our social medial platforms; or by communicating with us via any other channel.
+You give us information when you contact us with an enquiry; use or register on our website; forward an item or booking information to a friend; make a booking or purchase; fill out a survey or other form; request us to provide you with information, offers and updates; enter a competition or prize draw or engage in a promotion; post information to public areas of our website or social media platforms; make a booking for accommodation, spa treatment or spa day; dining reservation; golf booking or an event; become a golf or spa member; or buy tickets to an organised event at Rockliffe Hall by in person, by phone or email or online via our website; update preferences on our website; contact us via email, mobile messaging or when posting on or communicating via our social medial platforms; or by communicating with us via any other channel.

 The information we may collect, hold and process about you, provided by you, may include:

-We keep a record of the emails we send you, and we may track whether you receive or open them so we can make sure we are sending you relevant information.
+We keep a record of the email correspondence between us and you, and we may track whether you receive or open them so we can make sure we are sending you relevant information.
 We may track subsequent online actions such as room, spa, golf or dinner bookings and related purchases and enquiries.

 We may monitor or record calls for security and training purposes and to improve the quality of our services.